-- For the Assignment component of the CIE, there are 25 marks and for the Internal Assessment Test component, there are 25 marks. - The first test will be administered after 40-50% of the syllabus has been covered, and the second test will be administered after 85-90% of the syllabus has been covered - Any two assessment methods mentioned in the 220B2.4, if an assignment is project-based then only one assignment for the course shall be planned.
-The teacher should not conduct two assignments at the end of the semester if two assignments are planned.
-Implementation of Image processing and video processing techniques in Java/Python/Matlab is recommended. - For the course, CIE marks will be based on a scaled-down sum of two tests and other methods of assessment.
+- For the Assignment component of the CIE, there are 25 marks and for the Internal Assessment Test component, there are 25 marks. - The first test will be administered after 40-50% of the syllabus has been covered, and the second test will be administered after 85-90% of the syllabus has been covered - Any two assignment methods mentioned in the 220B2.4, if an assignment is project-based then only one assignment for the course shall be planned.
+The teacher should not conduct two assignments at the end of the semester if two assignments are planned. - For the course, CIE marks will be based on a scaled-down sum of two tests and other methods of assessment.